St. John Lutheran Church - Believe It, Live It, Share It!

 ST. JOHN OFFERS FIRST COMMUNION

 This is nothing new for the Lutheran Church.
 Historically the church has communed children before the Rite of Confirmation.
-Even our own 'Agenda' for the hymnal (that's the book used by pastors for performing all the various rites and ceremonies of the Church), the Lutheran Service Book, has a rite for “First Communion prior to Confirmation” that had been developed and approved by the Synod in Convention, indicating that this practice is gaining acceptance in the LCMS churches.
+Even our own 'Agenda' for the hymnal (that's the book used by pastors for performing all the various rites and ceremonies of the Church), the Lutheran Service Book, has the rite “First Communion prior to Confirmation” that had been developed and approved by the Synod in Convention, indicating that this practice is gaining acceptance in the LCMS churches.

 We believe, teach, and confess at St. John that in receiving the Lord's Supper we receive the very body & blood of Christ our Lord (Matthew 26:26,28).
-We beleive this is one of the many gifts that the Lord has given to His church for our benefit.
+We believe this is one of the many gifts that the Lord has given to His church for our benefit.

 Therefore, If receiving the Lord's Supper is a benefit for the Christian, whereby we receive from Christ the forgiveness of sins, life, and salvation, and the strengthening of faith; shouldn't we be preparing our children to receive it as soon as possible?